Alliance Française de La Haye

 We continue to offer water and syrup in disposable cups.

-Waiting in the reception area for parents and carers is no longer possible.
+For regular classes, waiting in the reception area for parents and accompanying adults is no longer possible.

 The teachers are responsible for escorting the students to the exit of the building where the parents will be waiting.